Competition 2026

 Art.
 III

-- The duly completed registration online form
+- The duly completed registration form

-- A black and white or colour photo
+- A colour photo of the ensemble

-- A photocopy of the passport or other identity document
+- A photocopy of the passport or other identity document of each member of the ensemble

-- Short curriculum vitae (résumé) in Italian or English (max. one A4 page)
+- Short curriculum vitae (résumé) in Italian or English (max. one A4 page) of the ensemble and of each member

 We do not request any enrolment or participation fee.